-I stumbled across this story by accident.
+I stumbled upon this story by accident.
 I was actually doing research on a Jerry Lewis movie called “The Day the Clown Cried “The film was met with controversy regarding its premise and content, which features a circus clown who is imprisoned in a Nazi concentration camp.
-Lewis has repeatedly insisted that The Day the Clown Cried would never be released because it is an embarrassingly “bad work” that he is ashamed of..
+Lewis has repeatedly insisted that The Day the Clown Cried would never be released because it is an embarrassingly “bad work” that he was ashamed of..

 In Europe, circuses used to travel across national borders, spending weeks moving through forests and little-used trails, and then set up shop in small villages.
 During the direst parts of World War II, villagers would flock to see the circus–especially in Germany.
 “Even during the Third Reich, a traveling circus meant a diversion from the daily drudgery of work.

 Adolf Althoff, the young heir of the famous Althoff circus, with a family tradition reaching back to the 17th century, directed the circus during the Nazi period.
 The circus continued its regular activity throughout the war years, traveling from one place to another.

 He was born into the family in Sonsbeck, Germany.
 At age 17 he became publicity director for his families of the circus.

 In his twenties Althoff and his sister formed their own circus, of which he was the ringmaster for 30 years.
 In 1940, Althoff began five years work in concealing four members of the Danner performing family in his circus.
 Althoff provided the Danners with false identity papers and had the family working under pseudonyms.